Searching for Dark Structures: A Comparison of Weak-lensing Convergence Maps and Lensing-weighted Galaxy Density Maps: Method

 The galaxy convergence, $\kappa_g$, is computed by summing the partial galaxy convergence, $\kappa_g'$, for each lens redshift bin.
-The partial galaxy convergence is obtained by multiplying the lensing weight, $q(z_l, p_s)$, and the 2-dimensional galaxy matter density fluctuation, $\delta^{2D}_g$.
-These are the four steps to construct the galaxy convergence map ($\kappa_g$): \begin{enumerate} \item For each lens redshift bin, we compute the 2-dimensional galaxy matter density fluctuation ($\delta^{2D}_g$) by counting the number of galaxies in each HEALPix pixel. \item We derive the source redshift distribution ($p_s$) for each HEALPix pixel. \item We compute the lensing weight, $q(z_l, p_s)$, for each lens redshift bin and corresponding sky position. \item By multiplying the lensing weight and the 2-dimensional galaxy matter density fluctuation, we obtain the partial galaxy convergence and sum them across all lens redshift bins. \end{enumerate} This procedure is repeated for four different source galaxy catalogs, which were used to reconstruct weak lensing convergence maps corresponding to four tomographic redshift bins.
+The partial galaxy convergence is obtained by multiplying the lensing weight, $q(z_l, p_s)$, and the two-dimensional galaxy matter density fluctuation, $\delta^{2D}_g$.
+These are the four steps to construct the galaxy convergence map ($\kappa_g$): \begin{enumerate} \item For each lens redshift bin, we compute the two-dimensional galaxy matter density fluctuation ($\delta^{2D}_g$) by counting the number of galaxies in each HEALPix pixel. \item We derive the source redshift distribution ($p_s$) for each HEALPix pixel. \item We compute the lensing weight, $q(z_l, p_s)$, for each lens redshift bin and corresponding sky position. \item By multiplying the lensing weight and the 2-dimensional galaxy matter density fluctuation, we obtain the partial galaxy convergence and sum them across all lens redshift bins. \end{enumerate} This procedure is repeated for four different source galaxy catalogs, which are used to reconstruct weak-lensing convergence maps corresponding to four tomographic redshift bins.